1 November 2017

 Simply imagine having sensations of confidence and practice feeling them in your body.
 Concentrate on feeling your feet on the ground, your spine erect and your body relaxed and open.
 Remember to smile.

 To begin recognising your positives, it is important to write them down.
-It can help to ask, What do I like about myself?
+It can help to ask, Are there qualities I like about myself?
 What have I achieved?
-What challenges have I overcome?
+How many challenges have I overcome?
 What do others like about me?

 Close your eyes and relax your body completely.
 Stay connected with the sensation of relaxation and imagine going through the day feeling confident.
 Allow yourself to feel comfortably pleasant whatever you encounter and envision all the good feelings you will have.